wrightflyer/XFM/README.md

 So this is intended to be a patch editor for XFM.
 As users will know the on-board editing in XFM, with the overlay, is quite a convoluted process because your only view of what is going on is through that four character 14-segment display so you can't "picture" the ADSR wave shapes or anything like that and you can only see the set value of **one** control at a time.

 The plan with this Python utility is to be able to see everything at once, as "visually" as possible.
 The aim is also that the interface to XFM itself be as seemless as possible.
-It's true that you will have to manually trigger a patch to be sent from XFM to the PC/editor but once in the editor, as changes are made they should be automatically sent back.
+It's true that you will have to manually trigger a patch to be sent from XFM to the PC/editor but once in the editor, as changes are made they should be automatically sent back. (that comes later - for now you have to manually trigger a send with "Send" in the editor)

 Note that this editor MUST have latest firmware in the XFM.
-At time of writing (in fact on the day it was released) this means V3.0.46 but in any case it won't work if you have an older v2 version so go to the download section on the Sonicware site:
+At time of writing (in fact on the day it was released) this means V3.0.46 but in any case it won't work if you have an older V2 version so go to the download section on the Sonicware site:

 [Sonicware Downloads](https://sonicware.jp/pages/downloads)